Varsha-GH18/Autonomous-Insurance-claims-Agent/README.md

 ## ⚙️ Configuration

 Step 6 — Get your free Groq API key
-Visit  https://console.groq.com/keys to generate your key, then set it as an environment variable:
+Visit  https://console.groq.com/keys to generate your key, create api keys,then set it as an environment variable: assign copied api keys to environment variable

 On macOS / Linux:
 ```bash